 Food saving is a challenge we can all tackle together as a nation, in our local communities and at home with our families.
 But it’s only natural at some point to ask the question: ‘what’s in it for me?’
 The good news is there are loads of advantages to being savvy in the kitchen... for your pocket and the planet too.

 What’s your share?
 Let’s start with the bottom line.
 What’s your share of the £14 billion we spend on food that gets thrown away?
 For the average person it’s around £210 and for the average UK household, a whopping £500 a year.
-If you’re part of a family with children, you could make a saving of up to £720 a year – that’s around £60 a month more in your pocket – just by making a few simple changes.
+If you’re part of a family with children, you could make a saving of around £720 a year – that’s around £60 a month more in your pocket – just by making a few simple changes.

 Buffer yourself from rising prices Food prices are on the rise in the UK – and it’s not just to do with political changes or the value of the pound.
 Lots of costs associated with the price of food, from the cost of energy to the cost of fertiliser and raw materials, are volatile.
 Global demand for food is rising too as the world population grows and emerging markets like China are increasing their consumption.
 So making better use of the food you buy will mean you buy less over time, making you more efficient and saving money.